jaredmar/CSCE4115/README.md

   you will go through the door called 01
 - You are now in level 3 where you will defeat another minion and this time after the minion is defeated you can choose between 2 doors "0 or 1"
-- Now you are in level 4 where you be in a bit of a harder level and defeat the minons there once those minions are defeated there will be one more choice of "0 or 1" that will take you to the boss level.
+- Now you are in level 4 where you will be in a bit of a harder level and defeat the minons there once those minions are defeated there will be one more choice of "0 or 1" that will take you to the boss level.
 - The boss level will have one or more Boss monsters that you will have to defeat to win the game!